 POLS 155.
 American Political Institutions (3)

 Examination of the development and dynamics of American political institutions and political processes including a special emphasis on the role of minority groups.
-(Meets Title 5 United States Constitution requirement and the California State and Local Government requirement.)
+(Available for General Education, D3/D4 Constitution of the United States/State and Local Government.)

 POLS 156.
 Introduction to Comparative Politics (3)